imagico/osm-carto-alternative-colors/README.md

 * extensive redesign of waterbody rendering in general including distinct rendering of intermittent and saltwater waterbodies and waterways.
 * different color for administrative boundaries, distinct rendering of maritime boundaries.
+* changed road colors with purple motorways and yellow tertiary roads
 * different color scheme and different design of path/footway/cycleway rendering as well as track rendering at mid zoom levels.
 * more sophisticated rendering of waterway barriers (dams, lock gates, weirs and waterfalls) as well as fords.